Skip to main content

 Usage

-Alpine components are turned into async components by adding the attributes x-ignore and ax-load—with optional loading strategy:
+Alpine components are turned into async components by adding the attribute x-load — with optional loading strategy:

 <div